briankoser/sfc-listeners-guide/episodes/0127-top-5-sci-fi-things-were-not-into-but-wish-we-were.md

   </div>
 </div>

-<q class="archivist">Off the top of my head, I think the only one either host ended up disliking was {% work "Farscape" %}.</q>
+{% arc %}Off the top of my head, I think the only one either host ended up disliking was {% work "Farscape" %}.{% endarc %}

 Ben says you have to embrace the cheesiness to enjoy {% work "Doctor Who" %}.
-He loves it. <q class="archivist">Not saying if you like one you have to like the other, but I think if you like {% work "Doctor Who" %} you could understand why people like {% work "Star Trek" %}.
-Both are cheesy, both are mainly successful because of the characters.</q>
+He loves it. {% arc %}Not saying if you like one you have to like the other, but I think if you like {% work "Doctor Who" %} you could understand why people like {% work "Star Trek" %}.
+Both are cheesy, both are mainly successful because of the characters.{% endarc %}

 Ben says {% work "The Wire" %} is the greatest show of all time.